eherrerosj/eherrerosj/README.md

 </div>

 ### About me
-- ⚡️ Building public goods in crypto at [Electric Capital](https://www.electriccapital.com/team)
+- ⚡️ AI/LLMs -> Teaching new things to [LuzIA](https://luzia.com/)
-- 🌱 Interested in crypto, AI, data and SaaS
+- 🌱 Interested in AI, data, SaaS, crypto
-- 🤠 Love mountain-biking, kitesurfing and building late at night
+- 🤠 Love mountain-biking, padel, kitesurfing and building software late at night
 </body>